 Password Management allows you to set parameters for passwords, as well as turn on login notifications and set the session timeout.
 Login notifications allow the user to see the last successful login, last failed login attempts (date, time and IP) and if any failed login attempts have occurred since the last successful login.
 Changes will take effect after a soft restart.

+Password Complexity

-Password Complexity Session Timeout (mins) Max Login Attempts Min Password Length B Login Notifications Save Cancel
+Session Timeout (mins)

+Max Login Attempts

+Min Password Length

+Login Notifications

+Save

+Cancel

-Setting Default Description Password Complexity Off Requires password to have a minimum of 8 characters, and at least 3 of the following: an upper case letter, a lower case letter, a special character, and a number.
-Session Timeout 30 The web session timeout in minutes.
-Tenable Nessus
+Setting Default Description Password Complexity Off Determines whether Tenable Nessus passwords must have a minimum of eight characters, and at least three of the following: an upper case letter, a lower case letter, a special character, and a number.
+Session Timeout (mins) 30 Defines the web session timeout in minutes.
+Tenable Nessus logs users out automatically if their session is idle for longer than this timeout value.
+Max Login Attempts 5 Defines the maximum number of user login attempts allowed by Tenable Nessus before the application locks the account out.
+Setting this value to 0 disables this

-Setting Default Description (mins) logs users out automatically if their session is idle for longer than this timeout value.
-Max Login Attempts 5 The maximum number of user login attempts allowed by Nessus before Tenable Nessus locks the account out.
-Setting this value to 0 disables this feature.
-Min Password Length 8 This setting defines the minimum number of characters for passwords of accounts.
-Login Notifications Off Login notifications allow the user to see the last successful login and failed login attempts (date, time, and IP), and if any failed login attempts have occurred since the last successful login.
+Setting Default Description feature.
+Min Password Length 8 Defines the minimum number of characters for passwords of accounts.
+Login Notifications Off Determines whether Tenable Nessus can see login notifications.
+Login notifications allow the user to see the last successful login and failed login attempts (date, time, and IP), and if any failed login attempts have occurred since the last successful login.